wowczarek/pbnet/pb2000/hd61700asm/Readme_e.txt

 1. HD61 has the upper compatibility function to PB-1000 built-in assembler.
 2. The symbol label can be defined up to 16 character length.
    And, it can be defined as long as the memory capacity permits.
-3. Output file form is DATA sentence of BASIC or format of PBF or QL(note 1).
+3. Output file form is DATA sentence of BASIC or format of PBF or QL(note 1) or PAS.
 4. Supporting the all of documented or undocumented HD61700 instructions.
    Supporting mnemonic description of "Europe" from revision 0.41.
    (option '/eu' or directive '#EU')